 COMPLAINTS POLICY AND PROCEDURE

-Yugin & Partners is confident of providing a high level of service in respect of all areas of our practice.
+Yugin Law is confident of providing a high level of service in respect of all areas of our practice.
 However, if you are dissatisfied with the service provided, then you should inform us immediately so that we can seek to address your concerns.
-In the first instance, you should contact the fee earner or supervising partner who has conduct of your work.
+In the first instance, you should contact the fee earner who has conduct of your work.
 If that does not resolve your concerns and you wish to make a formal complaint, you should contact Murray Yugin, who are our client care partners.
 A copy of our full complaints procedure is available on written request to Murray Yugin.